This topic describes how to configure shares in the on-premises gateway console.

 If you select No, you must set the Cache Disk parameter.

 If you select Yes, the data that is deleted from the on-premises cache disk is not deleted from the OSS bucket.
-The OSS bucket retains all data.
+The bucket stores full data.

 NFS V4 Optimization

-Specifies whether to improve the upload efficiency of NFSv4 files.
+Select whether to optimize the upload efficiency if the share is mounted to an NFSv4 file system.
 If you select Yes, you cannot mount an NFSv3 file system on your on-premises host.

 Max Write Speed

 Specify the maximum write speed.
 Valid values: 0 to 1280.
 Unit: MB/s.
-Default value: 0.
-The value 0 indicates that the write speed is unlimited.
+The default value 0 indicates that the write speed is unlimited.

 Max Upload Speed

-Specify the maximum upload speed.
+Specify a limit on the upload speed.
 Valid values: 0 to 1280.
 Unit: MB/s.
-Default value: 0.
-The value 0 indicates that the upload speed is not limited.
+The default value 0 indicates that the upload speed is unlimited.

-Specifies whether to optimize the performance for applications that frequently and randomly read and write small amounts of data.
-You can enable this feature based on your business requirements.
+Specify whether to optimize the performance for applications that frequently and randomly read and write small amounts of data.

 If you select Yes, cached data is cleared in real time.
-You can enable this feature if you synchronize only backups to the cloud.
+This feature is suitable for cloud backup scenarios.

 Click OK.